-Ghana’s 2026 national budget introduces a notable intervention aimed at strengthening basic education through the provision of free textbooks and learning materials for learners nationwide.
-Announced by Finance Minister Cassiel Ato Forson, the initiative assigns Ghana Publishing Company Limited responsibility for producing curriculum-aligned textbooks and workbooks for Kindergarten, Primary, and Junior High School learners.
+Ghana’s 2026 national budget introduces a landmark intervention aimed at strengthening basic education by providing free textbooks and learning materials to learners across the country.
+Announced by Finance Minister Dr. Cassiel Ato Forson, the initiative mandates the Ghana Publishing Company Limited (GPCL) to produce millions of curriculum-aligned textbooks and workbooks for kindergarten, primary, and junior high school learners.

 Under the 2026 budget: